Here's what we know about the metro Atlanta spa shootings that left 8 dead - KESQ

 What have Long’s relatives or acquaintances said about him?

-Long spent time in rehabilitation for sexual addiction last year, a former roommate told CNN Wednesday.
+Long spent time in rehabilitation for sexual addiction last year, a former roommate told CNN on March 17.

 The roommate, who spoke on condition of anonymity, said he lived with Long for several months in summer 2020 at a transition house for people exiting rehab.
 He declined to identify the transition house or say which state it was in.

-Note: CORRECTION: An earlier version of this story misspelled Xiaojie Tan’s last name based on information provided by the Cherokee County Sheriff’s Office.